+Theodore McLauchlin Université de Montréal

 Covariate balance across treatment groups

 In the text, I note some significant differences across treatment groups in covariates that are plausibly associated with support for a peace operation: the respondent’s education and positions on climate change and on terrorism.
 These differences are demonstrated below.